Why Digital Transformations Fail I - The Incumbent & Disruptor Dilemma

-The best way to think about this as I often do, is to think from different perspectives.
-I often adopt this approach because I have been sitting in the disruptor roles.
-Once you analyzed the different perspectives, you will realize why the incumbent and disruptor will act in different ways that accelerate the failing of the business unit and the mis-alignment of incentives is so glaring on hindsight.
+The best way to think about this as I often do is to think from different perspectives.
+I often adopt this approach because I have been sitting in the disruptor role.
+Once you analyzed the different perspectives, you will realize why the incumbent and disruptor will act in different ways that accelerate the failure of the business unit and the mis-alignment of incentives is so glaring in hindsight.

-Let’s start from the disruptor first, because it’s the easiest and most instinctive from my point of view.
-The disruptor is mandated to bring digital technologies to shift the business into an omni-channel world where customers can access the same products and services.
-As everyone, building digital revenues takes time as we have witnessed money burning startups that can push the traditional business to their needs.
+Let’s start with the disruptor first, because it’s the easiest and most instinctive from my point of view.
+The disruptor is mandated to bring digital technologies to shift the business into an omnichannel world where customers can access the same products and services.
+As with everyone, building digital revenues takes time as we have witnessed money-burning startups that can push the traditional business to their needs.
 Most companies are afraid to fight fire with fire because if they are public, the stakeholders will push them not to do that.

-While it’s easy to buy or build technologies and platforms to augment into the traditional channels, the number one challenge remains for the disruptor is distribution.
+While it’s easy to buy or build technologies and platforms to augment the traditional channels, the number one challenge that remains for the disruptor is distribution.
 Distribution is important to how businesses succeed.
-What I mean by distribution here, is the sales and marketing channels that has enabled the traditional business to succeed in the past.
+What I mean by distribution here, is the sales and marketing channels that have enabled the traditional business to succeed in the past.
 The problem is that the disruptor does not own the distribution.
-Sometimes in order to achieve synergy to build more revenues for the businesses, the disruptor need to integrate his digital channels into the current operations or workflow of the traditional business.
+Sometimes in order to achieve synergy to build more revenues for the businesses, the disruptor needs to integrate his digital channels into the current operations or workflow of the traditional business.
 Hence in order for the disruptor to succeed, he needs the distribution and the operations workflow that integrate the digital channels as part of the ingredients to succeed.
-The other problem which the disruptor faces is what I call the “your revenue is insignificant” problem.
-If there is no investment, there is no growth, and if you don’t start to shift your business focus, the external forces such as well-funded cash burning startups by venture capitalists will threaten the business and send it to a downright spiral.
-Most boards and CEO love the 80:20 rule but in disruption, the 80:20 rule is inadequate for the overview of where the business is heading.
-They forgot how the company has succeeded when it was still a startup or upstart, and where they are now is different from the past.
+The other problem which the disruptor faces are what I call the “your revenue is insignificant” problem.
+If there is no investment, there is no growth, and if you don’t start to shift your business focus, external forces such as well-funded cash-burning startups by venture capitalists will threaten the business and send it to downright spiral.
+Most boards and CEOs love the 80:20 rule but in disruption, the 80:20 rule is inadequate for the overview of where the business is heading.
+They forgot how the company succeeded when it was still a startup or upstart, and where they are now is different from the past.

 How about the incumbent?
-The incumbent business owner is typically an older person who runs the business for a significant amount of time, and have optimized the operations and workflow of the business to ensure that it keeps generating the profits for the businesses.
-The incumbent is extremely fearful of the disruptor for a few reasons which anyone can totally understand from his or her perspectives.
+The incumbent business owner is typically an older person who runs the business for a significant amount of time and has optimized the operations and workflow of the business to ensure that it keeps generating profits for the businesses.
+The incumbent is extremely fearful of the disruptor for a few reasons which anyone can totally understand from his or her perspective.

 First, the incumbent has to pay for the disruptor to exist.
 In most businesses, the CEO will coerce the incumbent to fund the disruptor’s businesses.
 If the disruptor succeeds, it means that the incumbent can be replaced.
 So, if you are the incumbent, what will you do?
-Of course, the natural instinct is a zero sum mentality.
+Of course, the natural instinct is a zero-sum mentality.
 The disruptor has to lose in order for the incumbent to survive.
-Out of every ten situations, I am going to guess, nine out of ten CEOs will back the incumbent if the disruptor start to complain about the incumbent being not helpful.
-Two, the incumbent is not given the incentives to ensure the disruptor succeed.
-He or she is likely to be subjected to a 5-30% year on year growth for the business unit.
+Out of every ten situations, I am going to guess, nine out of ten CEOs will back the incumbent if the disruptor starts to complain about the incumbent is not helpful.
+Two, the incumbent is not given the incentives to ensure the disruptor succeeds.
+He or she is likely to be subjected to a 5-30% year-on-year growth for the business unit.
 There is no chance for him or her to succeed unless he or she cuts costs.
-Where do you think that he or she will cut?
+Where do you think he or she will cut?
 Of course, it’s the disruptor.
 By adopting a passive-aggressive stance on the disruptor, the incumbent can make the argument if the disruptor increases his or her costs, the incumbent is unlikely to hit his key performance indicators.
-Third, the incumbent is in a risk of losing his job if the disruptor succeeds.
+Third, the incumbent is a risk of losing his job if the disruptor succeeds.
 Most companies have no succession planning or provide incentives for the incumbent to go to their next roles or stage of careers.
-That’s probably why their only survival instinct is to make sure that the other guy do not succeed.
+That’s probably why their only survival instinct is to make sure that the other guy does not succeed.

 That begs the question.
 Are there any potential solutions that can resolve this incumbent and disruptor dilemma?
 Here are a few solutions which I propose (based on my private discussions with various executives).

 - Give the disruptor the full P&L and the incumbent business unit: To me, this is a no-compromise situation and very few such situations happened in reality.
-It’s vertical integration in a way and of course, I favor this approach given that I have that situation once.
+It’s vertical integration in a way and of course, I favour this approach given that I had that situation once.
 This usually happens when the incumbent is totally working in a zero-sum mentality and will adopt passive-aggressive stances to slow things down.
-Here’s my argument why this works better than the other way round.
-Think of a business major, there’s very little chance that this person can run a technological and digital product team, but if you put a science or engineering major who has the right set of skills and expertise, and with the logic, you can learn easily what the business major can learn.
-The information asymmetry or specialization provides the disruptor the advantage to run a traditional business unit in adding the right digital products and integrate to change the supply chain that can build new revenues to a dying business.
-There is the extra motivation for the disruptor who will not attempt a complete overhaul but given the set of constraints to put incremental innovation that improves the business both in the short and long term.
+Here’s my argument for why this works better than the other way around.
+Think of a business major, there’s very little chance that this person can run a technological and digital product team, but if you put in a science or engineering major who has the right set of skills and expertise, and with logic, you can learn easily what the business major can learn.
+The information asymmetry or specialization provides the disruptor with the advantage to run a traditional business unit by adding the right digital products and integrating them to change the supply chain that can build new revenues for a dying business.
+There is the extra motivation for the disruptor who will not attempt a complete overhaul but given the set of constraints put incremental innovation that improves the business both in the short and long term.

-- The CEO and board have to create a set of stretched but realistic goals, targets and milestones that aligns the interests of the incumbent and disruptor: This is a middle of the road solution.
+- The CEO and board have to create a set of stretched but realistic goals, targets and milestones that aligns the interests of the incumbent and disruptor: This is a middle-of-the-road solution.
 Most executive leadership teams and boards adopted this approach but avoided the execution.
-The reason is that there are a set of difficult conversations which everyone from CEO, disruptor and incumbent have to agree to.
-A senior executive who I respected, suggest the concept of a shadow P&L that aligns the goals for both incumbent and disruptor.
-Let me take this idea a bit further and how this approach can work but require three ingredients coming together: (a) the CEO and board have to manage their expectations and adjust the growth targets for the incumbent and provide a budget for the disruptor to get things working, (b) the incumbent needs to provide a set of cost saving measures while retaining the profits without killing the golden goose of the company and (c) the disruptor has to first put the digital infrastructure in place to integrate into the existing distribution advantage of the incumbent and then generate the revenues.
+The reason is that there are a set of difficult conversations to which everyone from the CEO, disruptor and incumbent have to agree to.
+A senior executive who I respected, suggests the concept of a shadow P&L that aligns the goals for both the incumbent and disruptor.
+Let me take this idea a bit further and how this approach can work but require three ingredients coming together: (a) the CEO and board have to manage their expectations and adjust the growth targets for the incumbent and provide a budget for the disruptor to get things working, (b) the incumbent needs to provide a set of cost-saving measures while retaining the profits without killing the golden goose of the company and (c) the disruptor has to first put the digital infrastructure in place to integrate into the existing distribution advantage of the incumbent and then generate the revenues.
 In fact, most of the time, these conversations never took place.
 How does the CEO convince the board about the hockey stick growth for why digital transformation will rejuvenate the business?
-This graph below from Bradley, Hirt and Smit’s “Strategy beyond the Hockey Stick” offers the realistic picture on how transformations create the long term value with those companies which made it work.
+This graph below from Bradley, Hirt and Smit’s “Strategy Beyond the Hockey Stick” offers a realistic picture of how transformations create long-term value with those companies which made it work.

 - Put the disruptor reporting to the incumbent: This approach is very popular and fails 99% of the time (which I am pretty sure if the data exists).
 The reason is extremely simple.
-The incumbent will move forward business as usual, and has zero incentive to allow the disruptor to flourish.
-The digital integration is a form of window dressing and the incumbent has no incentive to change the current set of operations and processes because it is highly optimized till now.
+The incumbent will move forward with business as usual and has zero incentive to allow the disruptor to flourish.
+Digital integration is a form of window dressing and the incumbent has no incentive to change the current set of operations and processes because it is highly optimized till now.

 The incumbent & disruptor dilemma is a difficult subject which I suspect many companies have but are afraid to talk about it in a meaningful and thoughtful manner.
 I have yet to see upfront conversations on this topic across boards and executive leadership teams.
 However, most traditional companies are in the midst of their digital transformations and the threat of external competition might not be imperative to them.